 - restlessness and fatigue

 All of these can be a detrimental to daily life and can make the anxiety itself, as well as the chronic pain, even more harder to manage.
 As a result, people with chronic pain often pull back from social situations and activity and become more withdrawn, isolated and inactive.

 I’ve always been quite an anxious person, but this seems to have spiralled so much since my surgery to have my coccyx removed.
 I just thought it was because I had spent lots more time at home where I find it easier to manage my pain, but the above theory about how chronic pain can impact on our nervous system really makes a lot of sense, so I’ll go along with that.
 I’ll also stop beating myself up about being so anxious about stuff from now on.
 I think now I can understand things better, then I’ll find it much easier to accept it.

-The first book I?m reading is The Anxiety Journal by Corinne Sweet.
+The Anxiety Journal by Corinne Sweet The first book I’m reading is The Anxiety Journal by Corinne Sweet.
 It is a journal where you can complete different exercises and write in the book, but it also gives some good explanations about anxiety and provides some practical CBT and mindfulness techniques to help with day-to-day worrying.